devuri/wp-env-config/README.md

 This package will allow define WordPress configuration constants using [PHP dotenv](https://github.com/vlucas/phpdotenv).
 We will be securing WordPress using environment variables from .env as an added layer of security.
-It’s good practice to never store sensitive credentials in your code.
+It’s good practice to never store sensitive credentials in our code.

 This follows the twelve-factor app methodology for building and deploying software.
 Number three states that we should Store config in the environment.